mjkl-gh/Doc/Projects/House/Powerwall.md

 - Double function as UPS for at least the server rack
 - Eventually three-phase, but maybe single-phase as long as the car and solar inverter are 1P
 - capable of delivering 3,7kW of 1P charging and eventually 11kW of charging on 3P
+## Fire extinguisher
+Althoughe lifepo4 batteries are in an entire different class when it comes to safety than their li-ion counterparts.
+We are still storing high density energy in an electrical installation.
+Fire is a risk best not underestimated.
+[Zonnepanelensuper](https://zonnepanelensuper.nl/product/doe-het-zelf-48v-accubehuizing-v2/) Seems to have therefore integrated an aerosol fire extinguisher into the battery case.

+However, it does not seem clear from the outset what type or brand.

+Prefarably I'd take the following precautions:
+- Check if all the fire extinguishers in my home are rated for B type fires
+- Automatic fire extinguisher per battery case
+- Automatic fire extinguisher above the entire installation (server rack + inverters)
+- Plan a yearly check of fire fighting equipment
 # Case

 The goto for a BMS seems to be a JK BMS